Ramilito/kubectl.nvim/README.md

 In the pod view, select a pod by pressing ```<cr>``` and then again ```<cr>``` on the container you want to exec into

 ## Motivation
 This plugins main purpose is to browse the kubernetes state using vim like navigation and keys, similar to oil.nvim for filebrowsing.
-I might add a way to act on the cluster (delete resources, ssh, edit) in the future, not sure yet.
+I might add a way to act on the cluster (delete resources, edit) in the future, not sure yet.